wushujames/kafka-utilities/README.md

 ```
 How to read this:
 * For partitions with leaders on broker 1, broker 4 is missing from the ISR for all the replicas it is supposed to be part of.
-* For partitions with leaders on broker 2, broker 4 is only in 10.87% of the replicas it is supposed to be part of.
+* For partitions with leaders on broker 2, broker 4 is only in the ISR for 10.87% of the replicas it is supposed to be part of.

 Looking at all brokers, it is always broker 4 that is missing from ISRs.
 This indicates that it is likely that broker 4 is the one having problems.